Walter Godfrey (golfer)

+Early life

+Godfrey is from Matamata, New Zealand.
+He was a star golfer in his youth.
+Godfrey won a number of school championships in his youth before reaching the finals of the Auckland Schoolboys' Championship at the age of 13, losing to a student named JB Williams (caddie Steve Williams' father).

 Amateur career

-Godfrey is from Matamata, New Zealand.
-Godfrey was a star amateur golfer.
-He won a number of school championships in his youth before reaching the finals of the Auckland Schoolboys' Championship at the age of 13, losing to a student named JB Williams (caddie Steve Williams' father).
-He won the New Zealand Amateur in 1958 while only 16 years old.
+Godfrey won the New Zealand Amateur in 1958 while only 16 years old.
 He remains the youngest winner of this tournament with current PGA Tour professional Danny Lee.
 Two years later, Godfrey represented New Zealand in the Eisenhower Trophy, playing with Bob Charles.
 Their team finished 5th out of 32 teams.
 Godfrey also participated at the 1962 Eisenhower Trophy, leading his team to a 4th-place finish.
 During this era he was also invited to play in amateur tournaments in South Africa but, because he is Maori, he decided not to travel, circumspect of how he would be treated in the apartheid country.
 As an amateur, he also finished runner-up in the 1962 New Zealand Open behind Kel Nagle.